How to Connect Stripe with Shopify: A Complete Integration Guide

 Problem 1: Unavailability of Stripe

-Fix: This usually happens if you’re in a country where Shopify Payments is available or where Stripe isn’t supported.
+Fix: If you can’t find Stripe on Shopify, it’s usually because you’re in a country where Shopify Payments is available or where Stripe isn’t supported.
 Double-check availability by entering your region in Stripe’s supported countries list or contacting Shopify Support.

 Problem 2: Payments are not going through or frequently failing